How To - Build a Cross-Band Full-Duplex AllStar Node Using a Mobile Radio

 Cheap single-band radios such as old Motorola radios could be used but this doesn't really save much money, takes up more space, requires a duplexer or separate antennas, is more difficult to set up and configure, and does not provide nearly as many features as a good cross-band full-duplex mobile radio.

-A Yaesu FT-8900R would probably also work fine, however these have lower review ratings than the 8800R, apparently due to some diodes often failing.
-They might be fine if used on lower power settings, but I would avoid any radio with average ratings of less than 4 stars in eham.net reviews.
-There are various other mobile radio models that would work well also such as a Kenwood TM-D710A or even a TS-2000, but these are more expensive and probably overkill for an AllStar node.
-And there are many vintage/older radios that would probably also work well, but you'd want to carefully review the manual and specs to confirm how well they support cross-band full-duplex operation.
+A Yaesu FT-8900R should also work fine, they have lower review ratings than the 8800R apparently due to some diodes often failing but they should be fine if used on lower power settings and at a reduced supply voltage.
+There are various other mobile radio models that should work well also such as a Kenwood TM-D710A or even a TS-2000, but these are more expensive and probably overkill for an AllStar node.
+And there are a number vintage/older radios that could work well but you'd want to carefully review the manual to confirm they have a Mini-DIN-6 jack that fully supports cross-band full-duplex operation.

 USB Radio Interface